seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Partial-Success-Compilation/README.md

 This file is a compilation of all partially workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 13, up to the 31st of 2023 July (as of 2023, Friday, August 4th at 3:37 pm PST)
+For now, it only contains data for Season 1 to season 14, up to the 31st of 2023 August (as of 2023, Saturday, September 9th at 2:58 pm PST)

 Personal note: It is really cool to look through these, and see how much has changed.